binerogroup/documentation/networking/load-balancer/layer7-policies/index.rst

 - Redirect to pool, will send traffic to another listeners pool.
-This is a good thing if you already have a pool setup (from another listener) of the same servers and just want to add another listener (for instance when adding HTTP protocol to an already configured HTTPS listener).
+This is a good thing if you already have a pool setup (from another listener) of the same servers and just want to add another listener (for example when adding HTTP protocol to an already configured HTTPS listener).
 Another really useful use case could be if you want to run a separate pool for your static content.
-You can then opt to send for instance traffic to "www.example.com/js" or "/images" to separate backends that are optimised (maybe via caching) for static content.
+You can then opt to send for example traffic to "www.example.com/js" or "/images" to separate backends that are optimised (maybe via caching) for static content.

 - Redirect to URL, this will redirect (using a header: location) the request to another URL.
-Useful when for instance requiring HTTPS.
+Useful when for example requiring HTTPS.

 The policies will only triggered once you setup a corresponding Layer 7 Rule on them.
 The rule decides when the policy should trigger.
 Various *types* of triggers are available: